Four-Horsemen-FGC/4hmTournamentTicker/README.md

 6. click `Set As Active` on the event card and you are now tracking your event!

-## Editing your Theme

-You can edit the theme of your views in a number of ways.
-Currently, you can change the background of each view and up to three logos that will appear in the header - two logos to the left of the header for things sponsors or organizations, and a centered logo for your event.

-Click the `Edit Theme` button to bring up a modal to customize your event.
-From here, you'll be able upload images and select from backgrounds and logos you've updated.

 ## The Views

 Now that you've created the event you'd like to track, click one of the three views in the upper middle of the dashboard.
 The views that you can choose to display are: